 +44 (0) 1626 333366

 Located in Devon, UK, Hanbury-Autogil has a highly experienced team of engineers with expertise across multiple industries.
 The team at Hanbury-Autogil can solve complex manufacturing requirements either through the supply of precision components or the design and manufacture of converting, laser, rotary and flatbed presses and cutting machines.

 The combination of a highly experienced team, internal design and manufacture and the latest machine tools result in the ability to meet and surpass the expectations of clients, consistently.

-The Company prides itself in being able to service the demands of large-scale OEM’s operating in industries which include:
+The Company prides itself in being able to service the cutting machine demands of large-scale OEM’s operating in industries which include:

 The company operates over a 2-shift pattern – delivering high-quality parts to the exact specification of clients.
 The Hanbury-Autogil machine shop produces key precision parts for the internally designed machines, this enables quality control and is a fundamental part of maintaining an extremely high level of production.
 Significant growth has occurred due to our increase in capacity and now the exacting standards demanded by the pharmaceutical, rail and heavy plant industries are being consistently met – Especially the electrically and hydraulically powered drive and transmission equipment used in the construction industry.

-Now there are a large variety of industries and applications throughout the world using Hanbury-Autogil machines where their introduction has shown considerable savings in production costs.
+Now there are a large variety of industries and applications throughout the world using Hanbury-Autogil cutting machines where their introduction has shown considerable savings in production costs.

 Furthermore, Hanbury-Autogil offers a complete in-house solution which delivers a distinct advantage over their competitors.
 Design, Fabrication, Component Manufacture, Assembly, Commissioning and After Care are all undertaken under one roof.
 Therefore facilitating the highest level of symmetry across all stages of production and ensures an exceptional level of quality down to the finest intricacies of the system.